5 Dealing with messy data

 head(aq)

-To fill the missing values with the last non-missing entry, we can now use nafill or fill as follows:
+To fill in the missing values with the last non-missing entry, we can now use nafill or fill as follows:

 With data.table: